polybuildr/petroglyph/README.md

 Put your posts in the `/posts` directory with a `.md` extension.
 Each post's title will be used as the post's slug when the blog is generated.

-To generate the blog, go to the directory which containts Petroglyph and run it using `python petroglyph`.
+To generate the blog, go to the directory which contains Petroglyph and run it using `python petroglyph`.

 ##Manual Setup
 To set up petroglyph yourself, use the following directory structure (or modify config.py):